loomio/loomio-docs/en/src/user_manual/polls/starting_proposals/index.md

 - Until proposal is closed - means voting results are not visible until the proposal closes.

 ### Anonymous voting
-If enabled, this allows people to vote anonymously - the identify of voters will not be associated to their votes.
+If enabled, this allows people to vote anonymously - the identity of voters will not be associated to their votes.
 This is useful for elections and secret ballots.

 > **Warning**: Once a poll has started you cannot edit the poll to make it anonymous or to undo the anonymous setting.